mfuqua3/EntityFrameworkCore.Integrations.Marten/README.md

 This library is designed to seamlessly integrate [Marten](https://martendb.io/), a .NET transactional document DB and event store on PostgreSQL, with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/), the popular .NET ORM.
 The goal is to reduce the cognitive load for developers who work with both relational and document databases, providing a unified approach to data access.

+## Ongoing Development

+This project is a work-in-progress with an intended 1.0 release date of 17 July, 2023.
+Star the repository to follow development.

 ## Design Goals

 1. Unify EF Core and Marten interactions under a single DbContext.